hiago-balbino/web-crawler/README.md

       - ${MONGODB_PORT}:${MONGODB_PORT}
     ```
 * comment out the `api` and `nginx` service in `docker-compose.yml` and run `make compose-up` and then `make build-run-api`, the API will run on the default port `http://localhost:8888/index`
-* if you want to debug the API, you don't need to run `make build-run-api` and in your IDE you need to set the command to `api` as the application is using [cobra library](https://github.com/spf13/cobra)
+* if you want to debug the API, you don't need to run `make build-run-api`, but in your IDE you need to set the command to `api` when starting the application given its using [cobra library](https://github.com/spf13/cobra)

 ## 🏁 How to crawl the page
 Fill in the URI and Depth in the form(it will be used to limit the depth when fetching pages with so many links that they can underperform and can take so long).